stal-ix/stal-ix.github.io/PKG.md

 {% endblock %}
 ```

-The blocks of some templates are better to be supplemented rather than fully overridden:
+It is better to supplement the blocks of some templates rather than completely redefine them:

 ```shell
 {% block build %}